 Speed is a critical element of football, affecting all aspects of the game from offense to defense.
 Speed training not only helps players outrun their opponents, but also improves agility, reaction time, and quick decision-making.
 This translates to better performance on the field, as players can swiftly change direction, evade tackles, and create scoring opportunities.

 Furthermore, speed training helps reduce the risk of injury by improving muscle balance, flexibility, and joint stability.
 As a result, incorporating speed training drills into your routine can significantly enhance your overall football performance.

-I have gotten feedback from a lot of athletes who are having a tough time improving their speed.
-Also, coaches have contacted me saying they are struggling to develop their athletes and getting them the results they need.
-That is why I am going to share three-speed training tips to improve your speed for football so that you can be educated on how to really get faster.
+We have gotten feedback from many athletes who are struggling to improve their speed.
+Also, coaches have contacted us saying they are struggling to develop their athletes and get them the desired results.
+That is why we will share three speed training tips to improve your speed for football so that you can be educated on how to get faster.

-A critical point when it comes to sprinting is “arm action”.
-You want to move your arms as fast you as move your feet.
-According to Olympic champion Usain Bolt coach Glen Mills, “Arms should be loosely held at right angles and driven back at the elbow as far as possible.
+A critical point when it comes to sprinting is “arm action.”
+You want to move your arms as fast as you move your feet.
+According to Olympic champion Usain Bolt’s coach Glen Mills, “Arms should be loosely held at right angles and driven back at the elbow as far as possible.
 On the swing back forwards, pump your hands to shoulder level.”

 In other words, you want to drive your arms back and forward for momentum.
-If you are swinging your arms side to side, you can implement the drill below to fix your technique.
+You can implement the drill below to fix your technique if you swing your arms side to side.
 Remember to keep your shoulders and arms relaxed.